Navodya-tech/QA-Portfolio/Demo-Websites/OrangeHRM/test-plan.md

 ## Test Management & Bug Tracking

-- Test cases will be documented in Excel
+- Test scenarios & cases will be documented in Excel
 - Test execution results will be tracked in Excel
 - Defects will be logged and managed in **Jira**
 - Each bug will include: